krollobrocket/cision-block/readme.txt

 = 2.4.3.1 =
 - Fixes a bug where notifications could not be dismissed.

+- 2.6.0
+- Fixes a bug where the widget caused a crash when using elementor.

 == Screenshots ==

 1. A feed from cision with a pager at the bottom.